modxcms/ampify/README.md

 ### AMP TV

 If a value is provided in the `amp_tv` Plugin property, then the Resource will _only_ be added to the ContextResource table, if the Resource has a valid Template ID set in the TV.
-In that case, it will override the Template ID in the Plugin's `amp_template` property.
+In that case, it will override the Template ID in the Plugin's `amp_template` property `OnLoadWebDocument` _for that Resource_.

 If the TV is empty for a given Resource, that Resource will be removed from the ContextResource table.